HAVING A FAMILY DURING RESIDENCY

 - Excessive standing or walking is defined as standing for greater than three to four hours a day.

 - The Alberta Perinatal Health Program’s consensus is that eliminating heavy lifting by the 20th week of pregnancy, and eliminating excessive standing by the 24th week of pregnancy, reduces the risk of adverse perinatal outcomes to those of unexposed persons.

 - If you are expecting multiples, speak with your physician.
 You may be advised to abstain from call duty earlier than during a singleton pregnancy.

 Each province and program has unique policies regarding on-call and extended shifts during pregnancy.
 The table below shows the number of gestational weeks at which a pregnant physician is no longer required to fulfill extended shifts and on-call duty in each province.
 Links to each province’s complete policy are also given.

 Table 1: Summary of Provincial Policies on Reduced Workload for Pregnant Physicians

 |Province:||BC||Alberta||Saskatchewan||Manitoba||Ontario||Quebec||Maritimes||Newfoundland and Labrador|

 Many provincial residency contracts provide additional financial support for residents on pregnancy and/or parental leave, called a “top-up”.
-Others may substitute a resident’s EI benefit for the maternity portion of her leave.
+Others may substitute a resident’s EI benefit for their parental leave.
 This is often paid in a lump sum at the end of the 17-week maternity portion.
 To determine what additional benefits you may be eligible for under your provincial residency contract, please contact your PHO directly.